VerifiedInc/id-verification-demo-client/README.md

-# ACME Demo Client
+# Identity Verification Demo Client
-> This project acts as a frontend for a fictional customer, Acme, which uses Unum ID for the [beyond passwordless](https://www.unum.id/solutions/beyond-passwordless) solution for authentication.
+> This project acts as a frontend for a fictional customer that collects information about a user during onboarding then wants to issue Unum ID credentials to them.
+The demo client also includes a reference to another third party, Acme, which requests the Unum ID Credential data for its own purposes.
+Using the Unum ID wallet the user is in full control of sharing this information.

-Information about the Unum ID demo ecosystem can be found in our [documentation](https://docs.unum.id/#demos).
+Information about the Unum ID demo ecosystem can be found in our [documentation](https://docs.unumid.co/#demos).

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This demo specifically acts as an [Issuer](https://docs.unumid.co/terminology/#issuer) in the Unum ID ecosystem while Acme acts as a [Verifier](https://docs.unumid.co/terminology/#verifier).
+It is worth noting while this demo interfaces with Acme, the source code for the ACME demo verifier lives in another demo [repository](https://github.com/UnumID/acme-demo-verifier-server).
+## Integration Source Code Examples
+Per the quick step [guide](https://docs.unumid.co/quick-start-guide) in the docs there is mention

+One can see in the repo the use of the web-sdk to display interface with the [IDV Demo Server](https://github.com/UnumID/id-verification-demo-server) project to create and display a [Presentation Request](https://docs.unumid.co/terminology/#request) QR code.
+Critically it is interfacing, ultimately, with the [Server SDK](https://github.com/UnumID/server-sdk-typescript)'s [sendRequest](https://docs.unumid.co/server-sdk#sendrequest) function on the backend with the local `createPresentationRequest` function.

+## Project Framework
+This is a React application that uses the FeathersJS [Client](https://docs.feathersjs.com/api/client.html) to interface with a [FeatherJS](https://docs.feathersjs.com/) Server, the backend project.
+Specifically it is using the [Socket.io](https://docs.feathersjs.com/api/socketio.html) FeathersJS client.
+Please keep these details in mind when using this repo as source code examples.

 ## Available Scripts